jstratton/GetData_Project/README.md

 1. Remove the periods from the column names.
 2. Make all the column names lowercase.
 3. Replaced bodybody with body, since that is apparently an error: https://class.coursera.org/getdata-031/forum/thread?thread_id=130
-4. Spelled out all of the abbreviated parameters, adding an underscore after each word to make it human readable.
+4. Spelled out all of the abbreviations in the variable names, adding an underscore after each word to make it human readable.

 ## Step 5: Create an average of the variables for a tidy data set
 * Group the data points by subject id and activity using dplyr's group_by() function.